There are so many great packaged snacks for diabetes on the market, but you need to know what to look for!

-Before we dive in, I thought it would be good review to talk about what we are looking for in a snack for people with diabetes, and what factors I considered when choosing the recommended packaged snacks for diabetes below.
+Before we dive into healthy snacks for diabetes, I thought it would be good review to talk about what we are looking for in recommended diabetes snacks to buy, and what factors I considered when choosing the recommended packaged snacks for diabetes below.

 - Have at least 4g of protein or 4g of fiber or both

 - Preferably contain some sort of plant based fat source, though not required

 - Are made from whole grains (if applicable)

 - Are low in sugar relative to the overall carbohydrate count

 Now, obviously there are going to be some exceptions to this, and I will try to note those as best I can, but it’s important to remember not to approach food with a list of black and white guidelines.
 Food has nuance.
 There is an ebb and a flow to what works sometimes and doesn’t work at other times.
 Just something to keep in mind.

 And, if you want to read more in depth on this idea of balancing blood sugars and choosing the right foods, make sure to check out this article here.

 It’s important to have some favorite healthy store bought diabetes snacks

 Like I said above, it’s important to have a list of good go-to options for packaged snacks.
 Whether you have diabetes or not, we all live busy lives at one point or another and people with diabetes deserve to have good options to choose from just like everyone else.
 And making everything from scratch at home just isn’t realistic.